Robby Anderson Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Anderson has averaged 68.2 receiving yards per game over his four career matchups, 25.7 more than his over/under for Sunday's game.
+- Anderson is averaging 68.2 receiving yards per game in four career matchups against the Buccaneers, 25.7 more than his receiving yards prop bet over/under for Sunday's game (42.5).

-- In four matchups, Anderson has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Buccaneers.
+- In four matchups, Anderson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Buccaneers.

-- This week Anderson will face the NFL's 22nd-ranked pass defense (258.0 yards allowed per game).
+- The Buccaneers have the NFL's 22nd-ranked pass defense this season, allowing 258.0 yards per game through the air.

-- The Buccaneers have surrendered 24 touchdowns through the air (1.5 per game).
-They are 15th in the league in that category.
+- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 15th in the NFL.

 Recent Performances

-- In last week's matchup with the Saints, Anderson caught two passes for 10 yards while being targeted two times.
+- Anderson put together a 10-yard performance against the Saints last week on two catches while being targeted two times.

-- Anderson's 10 receptions over his last three outings have yielded 97 yards (32.3 ypg).
-He's been targeted 20 times.
+- Anderson has added 10 receptions for 97 yards in his last three games.
+He's been targeted 20 times, producing 32.3 yards per game.

 Anderson's Carolina Teammates